-Your Primary Care Manager (or team of providers) will see you first for your health care needs.
-The Primary Care Manager:
+Your Primary Care Manager (or team of providers) will see you first for your healthcare needs.

-Provides and/or coordinates your care
+- Provides and/or coordinates your care

-Maintains your health records
+- Maintains your health records

-Refers you to specialists, if necessary (To be covered, specialty care must be arranged and approved by your Primary Care Manager)
+- Refers you to specialists, if necessary (To be covered, specialty care must be arranged and approved by your Primary Care Manager)